sungmen999/CassiaSDKGuideClone/RESTful-API.md

 <br />

 ### Obtain Cassia Router’s Status (Through AC)
-You might use the API below to obtain the status of a router, either online or offline.<br />
+You might use the API below to obtain the status of a gateway, either online or offline.<br />
 **NOTE**: This API is only available through Cassia AC.
 ```
-GET http://{your AC domain}/api/cassia/hubs/<router-mac>
+GET http://{your AC domain}/api/cassia/hubs/<gateway-mac>
 ```
 The return result is a JSON object.
 <details><summary><strong>[Online] Status Response Example</strong></summary>